Long-Duration Station-Keeping Strategy for Cislunar Spacecraft Formations: Navigation Simulation

 \section{Navigation Simulation}

 To accurately represent and simulate the performance of the station-keeping algorithms, realistic navigation algorithms are implemented.
 Navigation updates are given in the form of absolute and relative pseudo-range and pseudo-range rates, representing Deep Space Network (DSN) and intersatellite (IS) measurements and fed to an Extended Kalman Filter (EKF).
 The measurement architectures explored include a cluster architecture, whereby measurements include the absolute range of a hub spacecraft and the relative ranges between all spacecraft, a fully connected architecture, whereby measurements include the absolute ranges of all spacecraft and relative ranges between all spacecraft, and a hub-spoke architecture, whereby measurements include absolute range of a hub spacecraft and relative range between the hub and spoke spacecraft.
-Absolute ranging is scheduled to occur at -72 hours, -48 hours, -7 hours and +12 hours with respect to an absolute maneuver time, with 10 measurements taken over the span of one hour, in line with the measurement frequency proposed in Ref. \citenum{shimane2025output}.
-In addition, relative ranging is scheduled for the same time as absolute ranging and 1 hour before any relative maneuver time.
-Relative navigation can be performed autonomously, provided the availability of STMs onboard the spacecraft.
+Absolute ranging is scheduled to occur at -72 hours, -48 hours, -7 hours and +12 hours with respect to an absolute maneuver time (true anomaly of $160\deg$), with 10 measurements taken over the span of one hour, in line with the measurement frequency proposed in Ref.~\citenum{shimane2025output}.
+In addition, relative ranging is scheduled for the same time as absolute ranging and 1 hour before any relative maneuver time for the fully connected architecture, every 24 hours for the cluster architecture, and every 6 hours for the hub and spoke architecture.
+Tab.~\ref{tab:navigation} contains the relevant navigation parameters applied to all ensuing test cases.

-Though the navigation performance is dependent on the architecture and number of agents, typically absolute and relative errors are on the order of 1 km and 10 mm/s and 10 m and .01 mm/s respectively preceding maneuvers.
-Tab. \ref{tab:navigation} contains the relevant navigation parameters applied to all ensuing test cases.